chris9740/swiftdns/README.md

 [Blacklisting](#blacklisting) - Queries for domains that you have blacklisted will be refused by the client on your machine, and the query itself will never see the light of day.
 This can be useful for blocking unwanted sites, such as websites with poor privacy practices (e.g. Facebook, Tiktok) or adult websites.

+[Whitelisting](#whitelisting) - Exempt certain domains from being caught by the blacklist.
+Useful if you want to block `googleapis.com` and all it's subdomains, except for `discord-attachments-uploads-prd.storage.googleapis.com`.

 ## Blacklisting

 There are a few ways to blacklist a domain.
 All rules have to be specified in `.txt` files inside `/etc/swiftdns/rules/`.
 You can have as many files as you want, and each file can contain an unlimited amount of rules.